-Add zest of a lemon, slices of chilli, sumac to the juices from the roasted capsicum (saved earlier) and juice of the lemon.
+Add the zest of a lemon, slices of chili, sumac to the juices from the roasted capsicum (saved earlier) and juice of the lemon.

 Pour into the rating dish and toss the vegetables in the mixture.
 Season with sea salt, this will help release the juices while roasting, creating a basting liquid.

 Put into a preheated oven at 200ºC for 10 minutes, then toss the vegetables to ensure even cooking.
 Turn the oven down to 180ºC for 20-30 minutes until everything is nicely roasted.

 While the vegetables are roasting, pickle your red onion and make the dressing.